Nicki-lombardo/typescript/README.md

 Code Readability: Type annotations serve as documentation for your code, making it clearer to you and others what kind of data is being worked with.
 Tooling Support: Enhanced editor support with features like auto-completion, intellisense, and refactoring tools that can more accurately understand the code.
 Conclusion
 Type annotations are a cornerstone feature of TypeScript, offering a robust mechanism for making JavaScript development more type-safe and efficient.
 By explicitly defining the types of variables and function parameters, developers can write more predictable code, reduce runtime errors, and improve the overall maintainability of their applications.
 Whether you're working on a small project or a large enterprise application, leveraging type annotations can significantly enhance your development workflow.

-Type Inference in TypeScript
+Type Inference in TypeScript:
 TypeScript's type inference means that you don't have to annotate your code with type information explicitly; TypeScript can figure it out for you.
 This feature makes TypeScript a powerful tool for improving your JavaScript code without a steep learning curve.
 Here, we'll explore what type inference is, how it works, and why it's beneficial.

 What is Type Inference?
 Type inference in TypeScript allows the language to automatically deduce the types of variables and expressions when you don't explicitly specify them.
 This process happens at compile-time, helping to catch type-related errors before the code runs.

 How Does Type Inference Work?
 TypeScript uses several strategies to infer types.
 Let's look at some common scenarios: